delysh/xenial-lamp/README.md

 `phpMyAdmin` is accessible at http://192.168.33.10/phpmyadmin/ Username is 'root', password - '12345678'

-*tested with VirtualBox v5.0.26 and Vagrant 1.8.4
+*tested on Mac OS X 10.11.6 (El Capitan) with VirtualBox v5.2.8 and Vagrant 2.0.3